ONSdigital/gdhi-adj/README.md

 ## 🔍 Our Approach to Transparency and Reproducibility

 The core GDHI Pipeline is implemented using `PySpark`, enabling it to efficiently process, integrate, and transform very large administrative datasets.

-Although this `PySpark` pipeline is currently closed-source due to infrastructure and governance constraints, it is still a Python-based RAP and follows the same principles of reproducibility, modularity, version control, and automated data processing.
+Although this `PySpark` pipeline is currently closed-source, this is primarily due to infrastructure and governance constraints.
+Specifically, it contains **bespoke Statistical Disclosure Control (SDC) methods** designed to protect sensitive administrative microdata from partners like **HMRC and DWP**.
+Despite being internal, it is still a Python-based RAP and follows the same principles of reproducibility, modularity, version control, and automated data processing.

 Our long-term aim is to make as much of this core `PySpark` pipeline open-source as possible to further increase transparency and encourage methodological scrutiny.